microsoft/MixedReality-UXTools-Unreal/Docs/PressableButton.md

 The distance in front of the visuals front face to place the front of the button box collider.

 ### Visuals
-A reference to the static mesh component that represents the moving part of the button.
-The extents of the button collider will also be constructed using this mesh.
+A reference to the scene component that represents the moving part of the button.
+The extents of the button collider will also be constructed using this scene component and child bounds.

 ### Collision Profile
 The collision profile used for the button collider, which is constructed using the moving visuals mesh component extents.